sschao/Facebook-Friends-Analysis/README.md

 # Facebook-Friends-Analysis
 Tool to analyze Facebook Friends.
 Using this tool could result in Facebook banning you, so use at your own discretion.
 Developer not liable for Facebook ban.

+**Disclaimer/Note**: The purpose/intention of this tool is not to invade other people's privacy but to give people a way to see and visualize who the user has the most friends in common with.
+Please respect other people's privacy.
+The data should be only used for personal purposes.

 ## Setup

 Download the appropriate *.py* files.
 Download the Chrome driver that is the corresponding version as your Chrome browser.
 Link: https://chromedriver.chromium.org/